SFH-Foundation/sfhfoundation/docs/videos/purifying.md

 The zone of higher consciousness is infinite and beyond all descriptions like joy, bliss or happiness.
 A good example of how to move to higher consciousness is riding a bicycle.
 You are put on the saddle and somebody pushes you.
 After a while you learn to balance and you feel you can repeat it on your own.
 Similarly, you first need a map of Reality, and you then follow the path that may lead to your destination.

 Determination and grace are required to awaken to your Soul.
-It is when you experience that ever-present Reality, you know that your old self was merely a shadow, of the Real.
+It is when you experience that ever-present Reality, you know that your old self was merely a shadow of the Real.
 When you transcend your tyrannical or feral self, you perceive that its role was to cause that suffering and thereby act as a prelude for awakening.
 Your lower self leads you to your real self – the divine spirit within.
 Life on earth is a struggle because it is a realm of experience between limitations and limitless Reality.
 You need help and a guiding hand.
 You need a reference.
 You need Grace and perception of the sacred presence.

 <div markdown="1" class="card video sidebar center gemoji center-content">